gitlabhq/gitlab-runner/docs/install/kubernetes.md

 # GitLab Runner Helm Chart **(FREE)**

 NOTE:
-This chart has been tested on Google Kubernetes Engine and Azure Container Service.
+This chart has been tested on Google Kubernetes Engine and Azure Kubernetes Service.
 Other Kubernetes installations may work as well, if not please [open an issue](https://gitlab.com/gitlab-org/charts/gitlab-runner/-/issues).